-Most all employers have some procedure in place for preventing and stopping sexual harassment (they’re required to).
+Most all employers have some procedure in place for preventing and stopping sexual harassment, as California law requires all employers to do so.
 It’s best to follow that procedure, but make sure that you put your employer on notice in writing, as this may become critical evidence in the future.

 Important: Make sure that you outline in your complaint how the harassment is sexual in nature.
 Remember, not all harassment is illegal – in order to be protected by law, you must report harassment related to on or more protected classes, including sex.